Corey Bailey

 themselves to a surface and then start multiplying.
 There several types of mold,

-some are harmless, beneficial actually (Penicillin is made from a mold) and
+some are harmless, beneficial actually (Penicillin is made from a mold) and some

-because once mold begins to develop, it's almost impossible to remove.
+once mold begins to develop, it's almost impossible to remove.

-moist surface and multiply.
-When the environmental conditions are right, mold
+When the environmental conditions are right, mold can quadruple in area in as

-can quadruple in area in as little as 24 to 48 hours.
+little as 24 to 48 hours.

 According to a Harvard University School of Public Health study, over 50% of our